jsga/bundle_notifications/docs/notebooks.rst

+.. _optimal_delay:

 Speed considertions
 ====================

-Below there are two notebooks I used for comparing speeds of several functions.
-Generally speaking:
+Below there are two notebooks I used for comparing speeds of several functions that I have developed iteratively.
+Generally speaking, the conclusions are:

+1. Pandas-based functions are quick to develop and easy to understand
-1. Numpy-based functions run significantly faster than pandas-based functions
+2. Numpy-based functions run significantly faster than pandas-based functions
-2. Numba-compiled functions run significantly faster than Numpy-based functions
+3. Numba-compiled functions run significantly faster than Numpy-based functions

-.. _optimal_delay:
 Optimal delay
 ----------------

 .. raw:: html
    :file: ../notebooks/01-jsg-Optimal_delay_speed.html

 Bundle functions